Contributed By Bird & Bird

 The sponsors may choose to raise finance directly themselves for financing a project, or indirectly through a project vehicle.
 If they choose the latter option, the financing may be raised on balance sheet terms or on limited recourse terms.
 Projects are often debt financed using loans as opposed to other forms of finance.
 All projects cannot share the same structure, although they might have similarities.

-Multilateral agencies such as the Asian Development Bank, EBRD, EIB or IFC are able to boost the bankability of a project by providing protection to banks against a wide range of risks.
+Multilateral agencies such as the Asian Development Bank, the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB) or the International Finance Corporation (IFC) are able to boost the bankability of a project by providing protection to banks against a wide range of risks.

 In France, bonds are not commonly used.
 The main disadvantage of the bond financing is that the consent and waivers often sought by the lenders are practically impossible to obtain because it is impossible to identify the bondholders.
 Also, bonds are made on the basis that payment is made by one large sum, which is not very compatible with project finance.
 Because of the anonymity of the bondholders, loans have more onerous warranties, covenants and events of default.

 The owner of the surface is different from the holder of the mineral title, who holds the rights to the mineral resources.
-The French Monetary and Financial Code submits any foreign investor who seeks to acquire control or a branch of activity in a French company in matters deemed to be essential to the national interest to the prior authorisation of the Minister of the Economy.
+Under the French Monetary and Financial Code, any foreign investor who seeks to acquire control of a branch of activity in a French company in matters deemed to be essential to the national interest is subject to the prior authorisation of the Minister of the Economy.

 Property taxes are due to the local authorities from holders of mining titles for the occupation of the land (the local authorities are entitled to a tax on each tonne of product extracted).

-Holders of a mining concession are supposed to fulfil their obligation to pay an annual royalty annually to the State, based on their production.
+Holders of a mining concession are supposed to fulfil their obligation to pay an annual royalty to the state, based on their production.